 Above left: The beautiful Siuslaw River bridge in Florence, one of many wonderful bridges built on the Oregon coast during the 1930s.

-Above center: Back in Portland, I enjoyed a yummy Mexican dinner with my neighbors, Patty and Rick.
-Boy, I sure miss Mexican food!
+Above right: Back in Portland, I enjoyed a yummy Mexican dinner with my neighbors, Patty and Rick.
+Mexican

-Above left: And I missed watching college volleyball, too.
+Above left: And I miss watching college volleyball, too.
 These are my hometown favorites, the Portland Pilots.